 Here are my very rushed notes from some of the talks on day 1 of the Eyeo Festival in Minneapolis, where “artists, designers and coders build and bend technology and give us a glimpse into what’s possible, into what’s next.
 Ones and zeros float all around us just waiting to deliver the next new interaction.

 I’m in Minneapolis at the annual Eyeo Festival.
 Like Resonate, it is focussed on data visualization in all of its forms, on the intersection between “art, interaction and information”.
 See also: Day 1 | Day 2 | Day 3 Analog Algorithms with Stefanie Posavec Today is workshop day, and I’ve been lucky enough to

 It’s taken me a while to put together my favorite shots on Flickr that I posted in 2013.
 This is an annual tradition that I’ve had going for a decade now, which I guess makes Flickr one of the longer-running services that I still use.
 I’m not sure what I can learn last year’s photos.

 I’m at the SXSW Interactive festival in Austin Texas for a few days.
 It’s a huge event made up of talks, workshops, films and lots of other stuff to see.
 I’m going to a number of the talks, and I thought I’d try and post some of my notes online here.
+The first of these

 Here are my shots from our recent, very excellent, trip to Monaco.
 Highlights included jogging around the F1 loop, watching fireworks through the open ceiling at the Monaco Sporting Club, touring the roads towards Italy in a red Fiat C500 and hiking up to Roquebrune.
 Amazing.
 All thanks to Shannon’s bit of award winning.